Teddy Sagi: Glispa

 Also in 2015, Sagi acquired the German start-up for €32 million.
 Glispa is an advertising company, mainly via mobile phones.

 Mobfox

 In November 2018, Sagi acquired the mobile advertising company Mobfox from Matomy Media for $7.5 million.

+Winvia

+In November 2025, Sagi floated his Winvia Entertainment PLC, a lottery and gaming operator in the UK and Romania, on London's AIM.
+The company raised £40 million in a placing with institutional investors, on a £205 million valuation.

 Real estate

 Camden Market

-Camden Market Holdings, the owner of Camden Market, Stables Market and Camden Lock Developments was bought by Sagi in March 2014 for £400 million ($664 million) from Bebo Kobo (50% owner), and Richard Caring and Elliott Bernerd for 2.3-2.6Bn ILS, which later turned out to be the biggest LSE IPO of 2015.
+Camden Market Holdings, the owner of Camden Market, Stables Market and Camden Lock Developments was bought by Sagi in March 2014 for £490 million from Bebo Kobo (50% owner), Richard Caring (20.6% owner), Elliott Bernerd via Chelsfield (20.6% owner), and O.D.
+Kobo (8.8% owner) via PIR Equities, which later turned out to be the biggest LSE IPO of 2015.
 Sagi has continued to buy property in the Camden Market area and as of March 2015, owns the four most important of the six sections of the market, London's second most popular tourist attraction after Buckingham Palace.

 In July 2017 Sagi has completed delisting Market Tech from the LSE, at a value of 1.1Bn ILS.

 Sagi intends to invest £300 million in developing the market area by 2018.